Eishin Campus – High School

 01/10/1982

-Layout Process on Site, DrawingPhotographer:Hansjoachim Neis/C.E.S., Iruma-shi, Saitama, JapanSource:DigitalCharacteristics:B&WFour early test plan diagrams showing the first attempts to arrange the key elements in the pattern language which preserved the relations to one another, and in a way which made sense on the site, and also coincided with the ...
+Layout Process on Site, DrawingPhotographer:Hansjoachim Neis/C.E.S., Iruma-shi, Saitama, JapanSource:DigitalCharacteristics:B&WDigitizedFour early test plan diagrams showing the first attempts to arrange the key elements in the pattern language preserving the relations to one another, and in a way which made sense on the site, by respecting the identified key existing ...

 -